drewtavernier/Super-Lightweight-Lightbox/README.md

 ## To Do:
 - Close lightbox using back button
+- Convert SVG to code
 - Control close SVG Colour using SASS variable
-- Convert SVG to code
 - Trap focus in lightbox
-- Close Button at Top variant
+- Close Button at Top option
+- Close Button at outside lightbox option